mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Add a notes field to the tournament.
-	- That way I can write a note saying: "data is slightly wrong becuase a split elimination occurred between x players or whatver"
-1. Split eliminations?
-	- Need new data structure for this?... `TournamentSplitElimination`? contains a list of eliminators?
 1. Split winners
 	- Need to think about this.
 1. Send an email when invited to tournament
-1. Need a way to backfill if the eliminations data is unknown but its a bounty tournament with rebuys. (june 10 tournament)
 1. Add timestamp input for backfilling tournaments (this can override the started_at and completed_at dates?)
 1. Google signin issue?
 Not working for people to sign up with google account (See screenshot saved)
 	- Seems to be from opening pokerstats.lol from within another app.
 Can I fix this easily?